twilson63/relax-server/README.md

 ## Why

-One Use Case:

-Offline First implementation with PouchDB and syncing with a backend CouchDB.
+* Offline First implementation with PouchDB and syncing with a backend CouchDB.

-Bakend API Server uses a different key than your users and you don't want to expose the key to your client system.
+* Backend API Server uses a different key than your users and you don't want to expose the key to your client system.

 ## Environment variables